Home > Cruises > Arctic Cruises > Expedition to the Thule Region

 Arrives: 15:00 Departs: 19:00

-Beyond the Arctic Circle, in the majestic landscapes of Greenland’s Northwest, lies the village of Kullorsuaq, the last bastion of Greenland’s traditional hunters.
-A place of vast mineral expanses, sumptuous mountains, impressive glaciers and a local population which still lives off fishing and seal or bear hunting.
+Well beyond the Arctic Circle, in the majestic landscapes of Greenland’s Northwest, you will find the village of Kullorsuaq, the last bastion of Greenland’s traditional hunters.
+Here is where you will find Greenland’s true character… Vast mineral expanses, sumptuous mountains, impressive glaciers and, above all, the local population which still lives off fishing and seal or bear hunting.

-Hospitality and respect for nature are essential elements in the daily lives of the locals, who live an austere life.
-Visitors can meet these friendly people who are also talented craftsmen, deftly sewing the furs and skins of marine mammals.
+Hospitality and respect for nature are essential elements in the daily lives of these men, who live an austere life.
+When we drop anchor in this remote part of the world, set off to discover these friendly people who are also talented craftsmen, deftly sewing the furs and skins of marine mammals.
+This will be a unique and authentic experience.

 Arrives: 08:00 Departs: 14:00